A volunteer-managed home for open-source civic-tech tools we use, love, and refuse to let gather dust in obscure corners of GitHub.

 How we work

-Both tools are open source under the GNU General Public License v3.
+These tools are open source under the GNU General Public License v3.
+Documentation is Creative Commons licensed.
 Fork them, deploy them, adapt them for your context.
 Keep the attribution and license intact.

 We welcome contributions — code, documentation, deployment notes, issue reports.
 We respond as time allows.
 This is volunteer work; there is no support SLA.